camunda/camunda-docs-manual/content/update/minor/74-to-75/jboss.md

 * `org/camunda/commons/camunda-commons-typed-values`
 * `org/camunda/commons/camunda-commons-utils`

-# 2. Update Optional Camunda BPM Modules
+# 2. Update Optional Camunda Platform Modules

 In addition to the core modules, there may be optional artifacts in `$APP_SERVER_HOME/modules/` for LDAP integration, Camunda Connect, Camunda Spin, and Groovy scripting.
 If you use any of these extensions, the following update steps apply: